Camilafabiani87/CD-CI-Project/README.md

 * A link to a Trello board for the project: https://trello.com/b/O8gwgfRv/project
 * A link to a spreadsheet that includes the original and final project plan: https://docs.google.com/spreadsheets/d/1zk9uDbzFqprfJLEdZBKMihjr-zKj8dO9t_13c_ZwtZU/edit#gid=0

-## Instructions

 * Architectural Diagram

-# Instructions for Setting Up a GitHub Repository with Azure
+## Instructions for Setting Up a GitHub Repository with Azure

 Follow these steps to set up a repository on GitHub and connect it to Azure: